carmecorbi/mcv-c5-team1/week3/README.md

 Among the three tokenization approaches, word-piece (Bert) clearly outperforms both character-level (which failed completely) and word-level representations.
 All models suffer from severe overfitting, with the word-piece model showing a large generalization gap despite getting the best training metrics.
 These findings suggest that while tokenization strategy significantly impacts model capabilities, additional regularization, model modifications, or pre-training are necessary to address generalization issues.

 ## Change the Encoder of the Baseline Model to VGG-16
+In this task, we replaced the ResNet-18 encoder with a VGG-16 encoder.
+The VGG-16 model is a convolutional neural network (CNN) architecture with 16 layers, which is commonly used in image classification tasks.

+The GRU decoder remains unchanged from the baseline model and the text representation level is Wordpiece-level.

 ## Change the Decoder of the Baseline Model To LSTM